ksam902/capstone_northumberlamb/wp-content/plugins/admin-post-navigation/readme.txt

 == Changelog ==

+= 2.0 (2016-01-14) =
+* New: Add support for RTL display.
+* New: Enable post navigation for media when viewed/edited from list mode.
+* New: Move CSS into enqueuable .css file.
+* New: Move JS into enqueueable .js file.
+* Bugfix: Navigate non-hierarchical posts by post_date by default for more expected ordering.
+* Change: Use `the_title_attribute()` to get post title for use in attribute.
+* Remove: Delete `add_css()` and `add_js()`.
+* Change: Add support for language packs:
+    * Don't load plugin translations from file.
+    * Remove .pot file and /lang subdirectory.
+* Change: Note compatibility through WP 4.4+.
+* Change: Remove support for WordPress older than 4.0.
+* Change: Explicitly declare methods in unit tests as public.
+* Change: Update copyright date (2016).
+* New: Add inline documentation for class variables.
+* New: Create empty index.php to prevent files from being listed if web server has enabled directory listings.

+= 1.9.2 (2015-08-19) =
+* Bugfix: Fix so navigation links appear in WordPress 4.3 (by targeting h1 instead of h2).
+Backwards compatibility maintained.
+* Update: Note compatibility through WP 4.3+

+= 1.9.1 (2015-07-08) =
+* Bugfix: Fix JS placement of navigation links to target the desired h2, which may not always be the first on the page
+* Update: Add additional unit test using example for customizing post status navigation
+* Update: Fix incorrect example for excluding post statuses via filter
+* Update: Improve example for using hook to define custom order for navigation
+* Update: Remove unused line of code.
+* Update: Note compatibility through WP 4.2+

 = 1.9 (2015-03-14) =
 * Fix to only append navigation to the first h2 on the page. props @pomegranate